 Would you rather have your dream summer vacation without social media or stay at home during the summer vacation with social media?

-Write a chapter in a book where the characters are social media platforms.
+Write a chapter in a book where the characters replace social media platforms like Instagram.

 Would you rather have your family or a social media family?